seanofw/HalfMaid.Img/README.md

 ## Image operations

-This library has _lots_ of common image operations are built in.
+This library has _lots_ of common image operations built in.
 Here's a table of the supported operations, with short summaries for each.
 (This table is a _summary_:  For full details on method parameters, return values, and exceptions, you should refer to the extensive API reference documentation / Intellisense documentation.)

 Note that constructors are documented separately below:  Each class includes several constructors, but the constructors differ substantially between classes because of the differences in their underlying data formats and semantics.